Registration

 What is the ProCare App?

 ProCare is an app that ALL parents are required to download to their phones.
-This app allows us to send updates regarding Camp, trip information, and alerts, enabling parents to communicate with staff directly make payments pull tax documents after camp.
-ProCare improves communication with you and our program while your child is in Camp.
+This app allows us to send updates regarding camp, trip information, and alerts, enabling parents to communicate with staff directly,y make payments, and pull tax documents after camp.
+ProCare improves communication with you and our program while your child is in camp.

 I Already Have The Procare App.
 Is There Something I Should Do To Connect?

-If your child attended our after-school programs and you have the Procare app already your profile will become active once notified.
+If your child attended our after-school programs and you have the Procare app already, your profile will become active once notified.
 You would have to switch your school to “Legacy Summer Camp” to see information about summer camp.
 We suggest doing this periodically to review updates and finally switch fully in mid-June.
 If your child participated in a summer camp program and no other program, you can leave your app as is.
+Please sign in using your login and password.

 Can I Get a Refund if I Need to Cancel?

-Legacy does not allow refunds under any case and for any reason.
+Legacy does not allow refunds under any circumstances for any reason.

 Medical Information